Skip to content

 Data summaries0.9

-Is it worth $30 a user?
+Is Microsoft 365 Copilot worth it?
 Do the math

 Be skeptical of the totals — five-plus hours a week is a best case for heavy users, and the median person sees less.
 But the arithmetic is forgiving: $30 a month is roughly $7 a week, so an employee whose loaded cost is $50 an hour needs to save about ten minutes a week to break even.
+At the Copilot Business add-on’s $21 list price — or the $18 first-year promotional rate Microsoft’s pricing page shows for annual commitments as of mid-2026 — the bar sits lower still.
 The real question isn’t the price — it’s whether people change habits enough to bank the hours.

 Who should get seats first: